 How is costochondritis diagnosed?

 Costochondritis is usually diagnosed based on your symptoms and examination.
-It is important that other causes of chest pain are ruled out.
+It is important that other causes of chest pain should be ruled out.

-No investigations (tests) are needed to confirm costochondritis.
-However, investigations may be performed to rule out other causes of chest pain if the cause of the pain is unclear.
-Examples of such tests would include an electrocardiogram (ECG - a heart trace) or a chest X-ray.
+No tests (investigations) are needed to confirm costochondritis.
+However, tests may be performed to rule out other causes of chest pain if the cause of the pain is unclear.
+Examples of such tests would include a heart trace (electrocardiogram, or ECG) or a chest X-ray.

 What is the treatment for costochondritis?